-A trust governed by an FHSA could be pledged, or assigned as security for a loan, or other obligation.
-However, in doing so, the fair market value of the property used as security must be included in computing the holder's taxable income in the year.
-A tax recovery credit is available to the holder in the year the FHSA ceases to be used as security for a loan.
-The holder should seek independent tax advice when using the FHSA as security for a loan.
+A trust governed by an FHSA could be pledged, or assigned as security for a loan, or other obligations.
+However, in doing so, the fair market value of the property used as security must be included in computing your taxable income in the year.
+A tax recovery credit is available to you in the year the FHSA ceases to be used as security for a loan.